Making smarter choices and knowing which appliances are heavy on power can cut our bills even further

 If we have an electric hob in the kitchen, unfortunately it’s going to be more expensive to use than a gas one – but there are ways to cook smarter.
 Choose a pan and a ring that are best suited for what we’re heating – too big or too small and we’ll be wasting energy.

 A slow cooker, if we have one, is the cheapest way to cook everything from soups and stews to cakes.
-And air fryers are much cheaper to run than traditional ovens.
+This one is big enough to cook up a feast for the whole family.

 And it’s not just the big appliances we should be thinking about – author Lynn Beattie, who blogs as Mrs MummyPenny, kept a close eye on her energy use and found her hairdryer was pretty greedy.